gardener/landscaper/docs/usage/Installations.md

       imageReference: registry.example.com/blueprints/my-application
 ```

-After having referenced the component descriptor, the defined blueprint can be resolved via its name as described in the below example in `.spec.blueprint.ref.resourceName`.<br>
+After having referenced the component descriptor, the defined blueprint can be resolved via its name as described in the below example in `.spec.blueprint.ref.resourceName`.

 ```yaml
 spec: